Oneness Pentecostalism

 G.T.
 Haywood - systematized multi-stage new-birth teaching (1915–16)

-Oneness Pentecostal doctrine creates a natural separation from the wider Body of Christ because it rejects the historic doctrine of the Trinity and replaces the traditional gospel with a multi-step new-birth system that only its own churches can administer.
+Oneness Pentecostal doctrine creates a natural separation from the wider Body of Christ because it rejects the historic doctrine of the Trinity and replaces the traditional gospel with a multi-step system to becoming born again that only its own churches can administer.
 By teaching that being born again is completed through Jesus-name baptism and speaking in tongues, requirements not recognized by any Trinitarian Christian church, Oneness groups often conclude that most Christians outside their church are not truly born again or part of God's kingdom.

 This creates a theological boundary that isolates Oneness believers from the larger Christian community, since fellowship with other churches becomes spiritually limited or discouraged.
 As a result, Oneness doctrine does more than differ on secondary issues - it establishes an entirely separate understanding of God, salvation, and Christian identity, positioning itself apart from the shared faith of the global Christian Church.